 - Not all smart TVs come with the same apps.
 However, most apps that don’t come preloaded are easy to download to your device

 - Internet-connected TV that connects to your home network via a wired or wireless connection

-- Use your current TV with a digital media device, like VUDU Spark streaming stick or Samsung Blu-ray Player, that connects to your existing home network
+- Use your current TV with a digital media device, like VUDU Spark streaming stick or an internet-enabled Blu-ray DVD player, that connects to your existing home network

 3 things you need to experience Internet-connected TV: